SoftUni/Programming-Basics-Book-Python-EN/chapter-06-nested-loops.md

 A **nested loop** is a construction where **the body of one loop** (the outer one) **stays inside another loop** (the inner one).
 In each iteration of the outer loop, **the whole** inner loop is executed.
 This happens in the following way:

- - When nested loops start executing, **the outer loop starts** first: **initialization** of its control variable is performed and after checking for end of the loop, the code in its body is executed.
+ - When nested loops start executing, **the outer loop starts** first: **initialization** of its control variable is performed and after checking for the end of the loop, the code in its body is executed.
  - After that, **the inner loop is executed**.
-The control variable's start position is initialized, a check for end of the loop is made and the code in its body is executed.
+The control variable's start position is initialized, a check for the end of the loop is made and the code in its body is executed.
- - When the set value for **end of the loop** is reached, the program goes back one step up and continues executing the previous outer loop.
-The control variable of the outer loop changes with one step, a check is made to see if the condition for end of the loop is met and **a new execution of the nested \(inner\) loop is started**.
+ - When the set value for the **end of the loop** is reached, the program goes back one step up and continues executing the previous outer loop.
+The control variable of the outer loop changes with one step, a check is made to see if the condition for the end of the loop is met and **a new execution of the nested \(inner\) loop is started**.
  - This is repeated until the variable of the outer loop meets the condition to **end the loop**.

 Here is an **example** that illustrates nested loops.
 The aim is again to print a rectangle made of **N x N asterisk**, in which for each row a loop iterates from **1** to **N**, and for each column a nested loop is executed from **1** to **N**: